-We assessed the design and evaluated the operating effectiveness of the key controls over the Stage 3 ECL estimation process for the GWB portfolio.
+As at 31 December 2021, the Stage 3 ECL for We assessed the design and evaluated the operating effectiveness of the key controls over the Stage 3 ECL estimation process for the GWB portfolio.
 These controls included:

 - collateral valuation and monitoring;

 - identification of impairment indicators;

-- MAS Notice 612 credit grading; and
+- MAS Notice 612 and 612A credit grading; and

-- oversight of Group Credit Committee.
+- oversight of the Group Credit Committee.

-We considered the magnitude of the credit exposures, macroeconomic factors, industry trends and latest developments in relation to COVID-19 pandemic in our audit sampling to focus on customers that are assessed to be of higher risk.
-With the increase in credit risk resulting from the COVID-19 pandemic, we performed additional procedures as outlined below:
+We considered the magnitude of the credit exposures, macroeconomic factors, industry trends and latest developments in relation to the COVID-19 pandemic in our audit sampling to focus on customers that are assessed to be of higher risk.
+With the increased credit risk resulting from the COVID-19 pandemic, we performed additional procedures as outlined below:

-- reviewed the COVID-19 rating guidance for the approval of government backed loans, special relief loans and debt moratoriums by the front office; and - assessed, as part of our credit reviews of selected borrowers, the appropriateness of the Group's consideration of government measures, reliefs and other qualitative assumptions to determine the credit gradings.
+- reviewed the Group's loan classification process arising from the implementation of MAS Notice 612A; and - assessed, as part of our credit reviews of selected borrowers, the appropriateness of the Group's consideration over financial projections and other qualitative assumptions applied in determining the credit gradings based on the revised COVID-19 rating guidance.